FrozenSoda/FiveM-Updater/README.md

 ## Usage
 - To update your server, run <code>./fivem-updater.py --server-dir \<your-server-dir\></code>
 - As the script might break if the FiveM website/packages change, you can be notified via Pushover if it fails.
 To be notified, specify the arguments <code>--pushover-user-key \<your-user-key\></code> and <code>--pushover-app-token \<your-app-token\></code>
+- Update this updater script by running <code>git pull</code> after <code>cd</code>:ing to the script directory.
+This is useful if the script for some reason stops working.
+Keep in mind that the script syntax/arguments _might_ change after an update, so make sure you verify that everything is working afterwards.
+- It is recommended that you call the updater from within your server start script.
 - For more information about syntax and arguments, run <code>./fivem-updater.py -h</code>
-- It is recommended that you call the updater from within your server start script.

 ### Example Start Script
 <code>#!/bin/bash</code>\